 What are the best smart home hubs?

 Our favorite of all the best smart home hubs is the Samsung SmartThings Hub v3.
 At less than $70, it's one of the more expensive smart home hubs, but worth the cost.
 Because it has both Zigbee and Z-Wave antennas, you can pair it with a huge range of smart home devices.
 From within the app, you can create dozens of scenes and automations, and you can even add other family members so that they can personalize settings to their liking.
 It even has a home monitoring component, which can send you an alarm, record video, turn on lights, play sounds, and unlock your doors in the event of a smoke or fire alarm.

-The best smart home hub for those on a budget is the third-generation Amazon Echo Dot, which costs less than $50.
-While you can't connect any smart home devices directly to the Echo Dot — you have to do everything through Wi-Fi — Amazon's Alexa app allows you to create routines that can activate your smart home devices through triggers, such as you leaving or arriving home.
-Alexa Guard can also turn on smart home devices if your Echo Dot hears a fire alarm or a window breaking.
-And, because the Echo Dot is a smart speaker, you can also control your smart home devices by talking to Alexa.
+However, the 4th-generation Amazon Echo will probably appeal to more people, as it doubles as a smart speaker.
+It lacks Z-Wave, but has Zigbee and Bluetooth, and Amazon's Alexa app allows you to create routines that can activate your smart home devices through triggers, such as you leaving or arriving home.
+Alexa Guard can also turn on smart home devices if your Echo hears a fire alarm or a window breaking.
+And, because the Echo is a smart speaker, you can also control your smart home devices by talking to Alexa.

 The best smart home hubs you can buy today